nicolasfauchereau/ICU_Water_Watch/README.md

 **3) Monthly and seasonal rainfall forecasts from the C3S Multi-Model Ensemble (MME)**

-Probabilistic forecasts are derived from a Multi-Model Ensemble (MME) including forecasts from the following 8 Coupled Ocean-Atmosphere GCMs:
+Probabilistic forecasts are derived from a Multi-Model Ensemble (MME) including forecasts from the following 9 Coupled Ocean-Atmosphere GCMs:

 - ECMWF (SEAS5)
-- UKMO (GloSea6-GC3.2)
+- UKMO (GloSea6)
-- Meteo-France (Météo-France System 7)
+- Meteo-France (Météo-France System 8)
 - DWD (GCFS2.1)
-- CMCC (CMCC-SPS3.5)
+- CMCC (SPSv3.5)
 - NCEP (CFSv2)
-- JMA (JMA/MRI-CPS2)
+- JMA (CPS2)
+- ECCC system 1 (GEM-NEMO)
-- ECCC (CanSIPSv2)
+- ECCC system 2 (CanCM4i)

 The details for the different GCM can be found [here](https://confluence.ecmwf.int/display/CKB/Description+of+the+C3S+seasonal+multi-system)

+A summary of the available data (hindcasts and forecasts for the different systems) is available [here](https://confluence.ecmwf.int/display/CKB/Summary+of+available+data)

 The forecast data (post 2017) for this MME contains in excess of 370 members.